04 - Cassandra

 1. Hardware with following key specifications

-• >= 8 GB of RAM recommended
+• >= 8 GB of RAM recommended.

 • At least 32 GiB of free disk space to place the virtual disk image of the guest machine.

-3. Virtual harddisk image (hostname: iot-lab-vsrvr) provided by this lab.
+3. Virtual hard disk image (hostname: iot-lab-vsrvr) provided by this lab.

-• Get it from inside of the lab subnet (net: 172.16.32.0/24)
+• Get it from inside of the laboratory subnet (net: 172.16.32.0/20).

-4. At least 1 Raspberry Pi to submit data to a MQTT broker
+4. At least 1 Raspberry Pi to submit data to a MQTT broker.

-• raspbian operating system
+• Raspberry Pi operating system (formerly raspbian).

 Getting started